Workers’ Compensation Insurance

 Logos of Insureon's business insurance carrier partners

-Business owners who don’t purchase workers’ comp insurance when it’s required could face penalties ranging from fines to jail time.
+Business owners who don’t purchase workers’ comp insurance when it’s required could face considerable penalties, including fines, criminal charges, and jail time.

-What happens if you don’t carry workers’ comp?
+What happens if you don’t have workers’ compensation coverage?

 Workers’ comp penalties vary by state

 If a business that is required to carry workers’ comp coverage is found operating without it, the business could face major penalties, which vary by state.
-For example:
+For instance:

 • In New Jersey, failure to carry workers' comp coverage is a criminal offense punishable by a fine of $10,000 or imprisonment for up to 18 months.